Inheritance Tax

 Inheritance Tax is a voluntary tax, paid by those who distrust their heirs more than they dislike the Inland Revenue

-Inheritance tax has affected a growing number of people in the UK, mainly because IHT thresholds have not risen in line with house prices.
-This means that it no longer affects only the wealthy, and can quite easily affect people with relatively modest means.
+IHT has affected a growing number of people in the UK, mainly because IHT thresholds have not risen in line with house prices.
+This means that it no longer affects only the wealthy and can quite easily affect people with relatively modest means.

-On death the tax is paid by the executors of your estate, from your remaining assets.
-This means that your loved ones can be left with a significant tax bill if you do not plan ahead.
+On death, the tax is paid by the executors of your estate, from your remaining assets.
+This means that your loved ones can be left with a significant tax bill if you do not plan.
 It is worth noting that any tax bill must be paid before any assets from the estate can be released.

-Fortunately, with the IHT mitigation opportunities currently available, it should be possible to reduce or even entirely eliminate your IHT liability.
+Fortunately, with the IHT mitigation opportunities available, it should be possible to reduce or even eliminate your IHT liability.
 The main strategies for minimising IHT are:

 • For married couples to share their wealth, as gifts between husband and wife are tax-free, and each can leave up to the nil rate band without paying IHT.